 Seville is known for many things – the old cliches of tapas, flamenco and bullfighting, orange trees and the Giralda, but also a ubiquitous feature of the city which you’ll see inside every house, on the walls of every patio, on most streets and plazas and benches, and even many churches and shops.
 In Plaza de España they take you to every province in Spain.
 In an old building – and we’re talking medieval, or even Moorish – look down, and you’ll see them under your feet.

 Can you guess what they are?
 Ceramic tiles, or azulejos.
-Pottery has been made in the riverside barrio of Triana since Roman times, though it was the Moors who invented the exquisite azulejo coloured tiles, painting each one individually with a geometric pattern, to add a sense of space and colour to the interiors of their palaces.
+Pottery has been made in the riverside barrio of Triana since Roman times, though it was the Moors who invented the exquisite azulejo coloured tiles, painting each one individually with a geometric pattern, to add a sense of space and colour to the interiors of their palaces, as well as insulating them against damp and making them cool in summer.
 The barro (clay) from the river was ideal for making earthenware tiles and vessels, which were then painted and fired in kilns.

 A potter is called an alfarero, and a pottery workshop or studio is an alfareria.
 Sadly, the part of Triana, near the market, which used to have wall-to-wall studios and shops (and, just decades ago, small factories), now has only a handful of artesans working.
 Triana’s tile industry flourished until the Moors left Spain and Dutch factories triumphed; it boomed again in the late 19th and early 20th centuries, collapsed during the Civil War, and then experienced a mini-upsurge in the 1950s.
 However failure to modernize – many were still using ovens from Moorish times – led to the closure of nearly all the tile factories; the number plummeted from 40 in the early 1960s to less than five in the 1970s.